eclewlow/Prophet6SoundLibrarian/README.md

 [![License](https://img.shields.io/badge/License-Eclipse%20Public%20License%202.0-blue.svg)](#license)

 Prophet6SoundLibrarian would not be possible without the Mac Java MIDI SysEx implementation that Derek Cook has so arduously developed.
 The library can be found here https://github.com/DerekCook/CoreMidi4J.
-CoreMidi4J is provided under the Eclipse Public License 1.0.
+CoreMidi4J is provided similarly under the Eclipse Public License 1.0.

 ## Installation